 This left us with 21 cities, 18 towns, and 70 small towns.

-We then decided, no matter how much anyone loves their town, the best places have more of everything and therefore you need to have over 1,000 people to truly be ‘the best’.
+We then decided, no matter how much anyone loves their town, the best cities to live in Vermont have more of everything and therefore you need to have over 1,000 people to truly be 'the best'.

 You can see those two top tens at the bottom of the post.

-How We Calculated The Best Place To Live In Vermont
+How We Calculated The Best Cities To Live In Vermont

 Now that we had our set of cities, it was time to rank them.